 4 – What is this “Hub” park layout I hear about?

 It’s smart – that’s what the “Hub” layout is!
 Brilliantly designed, the circle in front of Cinderella Castle is known as the “Hub” of Magic Kingdom.
 From here, the park breaks out into 6 different themed portions which include Main Street U.S.A., Adventureland, Frontierland, Liberty Square, Fantasyland, and Tomorrowland.
 This makes it simple to navigate the park while enjoying the distinct experiences each area offers.

 5 – What are the most popular attractions?

-While during peak season almost all the attractions draw crowds, there are key rides that are known for loner wait times.
-You’ll want to plan ahead and take advantage of the FastPass+ system as much as possible to save yourself time waiting in the standby lines.
-Five attractions that in our opinion seem to have the longest wait times are Seven Dwarfs Mine Train, Peter Pan’s Flight, Space Mountain, Thunder Mountain, and Pirates of the Caribbean.
+While during peak season almost all the attractions draw crowds, there are key rides that are known for longer wait times.
+Five attractions that in our opinion seem to have the longest wait times are Seven Dwarfs Mine Train, Peter Pan’s Flight, Space Mountain, Big Thunder Mountain Railroad, and Pirates of the Caribbean.
 Of course, these are also some of our very favorites at the park and totally worth the wait!
 Download the MyDisneyExperience App for current wait times while in the park.

 6 – What are the best restaurants in Magic Kingdom?